saeyslab/ViScore/README.md

 - Taking the AUC (Area-Under-Curve) with *logarithmic* scale for *K* (neighbourhood size), we effectively up-weight the significance of local neighbourhoods, *without* setting a hard cut-off for what is still considered local.
 This is the **local structure-preservation score** $S_{L}$.

 - Taking the AUC with linear scale for *K*, we dispense with the locality bias and assume equal importance for all neighbourhood scales.
 This is the **global structure-preservation score** $S_{G}$.

+This is implemented in `ViScore.score`.
+The scRNA-seq example below includes an application of this.

 ## Example with scRNA-seq data